site banner

 federal enforcement of 21 as the drinking age

 When I was young, I wondered if I'd stop caring about this one once I was well beyond the age that it was directly relevant to me, but no, the further I get from it, the dumber it seems.
 The arguments are so cliche that we've already all heard them a million times - these people are old enough to vote, old enough to fight in the military, but not old enough for a beer?
 Self-evidently ridiculous!
 We can even easily visit other countries with lower drinking ages and observe that nothing much happens differently without these dopey laws.
 Worse still, the effect isn't just on the underage, it's in pointless enforcement up and down the age spectrum.
 Nearing 40, I still need an ID to buy beer at a grocery store.
-Everyone involved has to pretend as though this is a completely retarded ritual, we all agree that there's really nothing to be done about it, the federal government decided that you need to card everyone and the company dutifully implemented a system where it's not even possible to sell a beverage without doing so.
+Everyone involved has to pretend as though this isn't a completely retarded ritual, we all agree that there's really nothing to be done about it, the federal government decided that you need to card everyone and the company dutifully implemented a system where it's not even possible to sell a beverage without doing so.
 A small thing, really, but a constant reminder of how much I despise the petty, authoritarian weasels of the American federal government.

 The vast majority of my excessive drinking was before 21.
 21 was actually around the age I decided I should prioritize my health and not drink too much.
 I was much more mature than I was just a few years earlier.
 Also, if 18 year olds can get access to alcohol, it makes it a lot easier for 16 year olds to get access to it.
 My friends and I drank way too much in high school and we mostly got our alcohol from older siblings.